transloadit/uppy/website/src/docs/robodog-upload.md

 category: "File Processing"
 ---

 Upload files straight to Transloadit from your own custom UI.
-Give us an array of files, and we'll give you an array of results!
+Give us an array of files, and we’ll give you an array of results!

 ```js
 const resultPromise = Robodog.upload(files, {